-Princeton Theological Seminary is pleased to announce the 4th Annual Black Theology and Leadership Institute scheduled for July July 16-22, 2017.
+Princeton Theological Seminary is pleased to announce the 5th Annual Black Theology and Leadership Institute scheduled for July July 16-22, 2017.
 The application process will begin on Monday, January 16, 2017.
 Our theme this year is “For Such a Time as This (Esther 4:14): Faith and Politics.”

 The Black Theology and Leadership Institute (BTLI) is a weeklong intensive continuing education event for clergy and laity for training, worship, and fellowship.
 The institute is designed for clergy and lay leaders who would like to deepen their thinking and preaching by learning from preeminent scholars of theology and religion.
 All are urged to apply, including those who may not have formal theological training.
 The Institute is limited to 50 fellows.

 Fellows will have a week to think deeply about theology and leadership through robust academics and thoughtful discernment.
 The demanding schedule includes:

 - Plenaries on key theological doctrines on biblical interpretation